realworldocaml/book/en/variants.md

 But because the catch-all case encompasses all possibilities, the type system will no longer warn us that we have missed the new `Bold` case when we change the type to include it.
-We can get this check back by being more explicit about what we're ignoring.
-We haven't changed the behavior of the code, but we have improved our robustness to change.
+We can get this check back by being avoiding the catch-all case, and instead being explicit about the tags that are ignored.

 </note>